 Academic and Career Support

-College classes can be very different from high school.
-It is important that you support your student while they adjust to new courses and study schedules.
-The quarter system can move very quickly and it is important that students have a plan for their academic success.
+College academics are much more rigorous than high school.
+It is important to help your student adjust to new courses and study schedules and develop a plan for academic success.

 - What are some things you are passionate to learn more about?